wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/c. [Node deployment] [ubuntu] docker/lesson.md

 ## Installation ##

 Follow the steps below to install a Waves node:
-1. Install [Docker](https://docs.docker.com/desktop/install/linux-install/) on Ubuntu if it wasn't installed.
+1. Install [Docker](https://docs.docker.com/desktop/install/linux-install/) on Ubuntu if it was not installed.
 2. Pull the latest [docker image](https://hub.docker.com/r/wavesplatform/wavesnode) of the node:
     ```
     docker pull wavesplatform/wavesnode